ayushmanbh/movie-nights/README.md

 ## 📝 License

-This project is for educational and entertainment purposes.
-All movie metadata and posters are properties of their respective owners.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-*Built with 💻 and 🍿 by [Your Name]*
+*Built with 💻 and 🍿 by ayushmanbh*